 Can you afford to live in Brisbane?

-I hope that walk through our bills helps you to feel more in control of your move.
-Remember your living costs will be different from mine – it all depends on where you live, how far you commute, how many cars you run as a family and what your lifestyle is like.
+I hope that walk through our bills helps you to feel more in control of your move and gives you an idea of the average cost of living in Brisbane.
+Remember your living costs in Brisbane will be different from mine – it all depends on where you live, how far you commute, how many cars you run as a family and what your lifestyle is like.
 When you get here and get a job, you will know what your budget is going to be and you will create a lifestyle that fits that.
+Don’t let the living cost in Brisbane put you off – stop thinking of the Brisbane living costs in pounds or your local currency and just get out here so you can live in Australian dollars!

 Moving to Brisbane?